ckald/pyBBN/notes/new_physics.md

 The $\pm m_N$ sign comes from the spin sum for Majorana fermion that is not defined. \
 Fortunately, chirality projectors automatically remove the constant term of that spin sum.

-The sign of the lepton function depends on the side, where this particle occurs in the reaction.\
+The sign in the lepton spin sum depends on the side, where this particle occurs in the reaction.\
 For the outgoing lepton it will be $+$ and $-$ for incoming antilepton.
 However, lepton mass occurs\
 only in a term with an odd number of gamma matrices in a trace - hence, it vanishes.